NPO-NP/TicTacToe/README.md

 - Implement logic to determine winning combination or a draw (ie examine every row, every column and the diagonals)
 - For AI vs human, implement logic to determine where the AI should move to
 - When a game has ended, either quit the program or start another game

+You can either clone or fork the repo.